-- No escapees from aquaculture in Icelandic salmon rivers. - Representative tagging of smolts placed in marine sea-pens. - Good health status in freshwater and marine fish farms.
+- a) No escapees from aquaculture in Icelandic salmon rivers as is currently being observed. - b) Representative tagging of smolts placed in marine sea-pens. - c) Good health status in freshwater and marine fish farms. - d) Monitoring and enforcement of rearing equipment to prevent escapes.

-4. Management of introductions and transfers
+4.4.
+Management of Introductions and Transfers

 Considering the presence of Iceland within the European Economic Area it seems likely that Icelandic policy with respect to introductions and transfers will be shaped by Council Directives and Regulations issued by the European Commission.
 Iceland has in general had a very conservative policy with respect to introductions and enjoys a positive status as a zone with relatively few diseases, which is not obliged to accept importation from zones with higher disease incidence.

-The main objectives in this area for the next five years must be the following:
+The main objectives and actions in this area for the next five years must be the following:

-- Maintain a low level disease status. - Protect wild and reared populations from existing and new exotic diseases. - Keep incidence of existing diseases low. - Keep Icelandic freshwater habitat free of exotic fish species. - Maintain a separation between wild and aquaculture salmonids. - Ban the use of genetically modified organisms.
+- a) Protect wild and reared populations from existing and new exotic diseases. - b) Keep incidence of existing diseases low. - c) Keep Icelandic freshwater habitat free of exotic fish species. - d) Ban the use of genetically modified organisms.

-5. Management of enhancement
+4.5.
+Management of Enhancement

-There will be little change in the Icelandic policy regarding enhancement, which will be specified in a new Act on Enhancement.
+There will be little change in the Icelandic policy regarding enhancement, which is specified in a new Act on Enhancement (nr.
+58/2006).

 The following items will be emphasized during the next five years:

-- A Five year enhancement plan required for all rivers where enhancement is carried out. - Use of local stocks of wild parentage in all major salmon rivers. - Use of a suitable enhancement stock in large scale smolt releases.
+- a) Demand a five year enhancement plan from all river associations on salmon rivers prior to January 1 2009. - b) Use of local stocks of wild parentage in all major salmon rivers. - c) Use of a suitable enhancement stock in large scale smolt releases.

-V. Evaluation
+5. Evaluation and summary